2024 Learn Africa Programme

 • Motivation letter

 The final selection of candidates will be agreed upon with each of the partner universities and the outcome will be made public on our website in June (www.mujeresporafrica.es).
-Selected candidates will also receive a personal notification through e-mail (to the e-mail address provided in the application form).
+Selected candidates will also receive a personal notification through e-mail (to the e-mail address provided in the application form) and, in some cases, a phone call.

 The final outcome will not be personally communicated to unsuccessful candidates.